At end of round-the-world trip, Kerry's plane breaks down in Hawaii

 He had stopped for a day in Hawaii where he delivered a speech on increased U.S. interests in Asia and the Pacific region.

 "Finally some frequent flyer miles!"
-Kerry said on hearing the news that he would have to catch a commercial flight along with his staff and a travelling press corps.
+Kerry said on hearing the news that he would have to catch a commercial flight along with his staff and a traveling press corps.

-Kerry has often expressed frustration with his ageing plane, which has previously run into technical problems during his global travels that has made him one of the most travelled U.S. secretaries of state.
+Kerry has often expressed frustration with his aging plane, which has previously run into technical problems during his global travels that has made him one of the most traveled U.S. secretaries of state.

 While waiting for his flight, Kerry received a briefing from U.S. Navy Admiral Samuel Locklear, commander of the U.S. Pacific Command, and spoke with several administration and foreign officials, according to a spokesman.